mikeli94cn/java/JavaBackendDeveloperSkillRoadMap2.md

 Employers typically categorize required skills into Core Java, Frameworks, Databases, and Software Engineering tools.
 [1, 2]
 ## ☕ Core Java (The Foundation)

-* Object-Oriented Programming (OOP): Deep understanding of Polymorphism, Inheritance, Encapsulation, and Abstraction.
+- **Object-Oriented Programming (OOP)**: Deep understanding of Polymorphism, Inheritance, Encapsulation, and Abstraction.
-* Java Fundamentals: Exception handling, Generics, File I/O, and Memory Management (Stack vs. Heap, Garbage Collection).
+- **Java Fundamentals**: Exception handling, Generics, File I/O, and Memory Management (Stack vs. Heap, Garbage Collection).
-* Collections Framework: Know how ArrayList, HashMap, and HashSet work internally (e.g., how a HashMap handles collisions).
+- **Collections Framework**: Know how ArrayList, HashMap, and HashSet work internally (e.g., how a HashMap handles collisions).
-* Modern Java Features: Proficiency with Java 8 and above, specifically Lambda Expressions, Streams API, Functional Interfaces, and the Optional class.
+- **Modern Java Features**: Proficiency with Java 8 and above, specifically Lambda Expressions, Streams API, Functional Interfaces, and the Optional class.
-* Concurrency: Multithreading, Thread Pools, and synchronization.
+- **Concurrency**: Multithreading, Thread Pools, and synchronization.
 [1, 2, 3, 4, 5, 6]

 ## 🚀 Frameworks & APIs

-* Spring Framework & Spring Boot: This is the industry standard.
+- **Spring Framework & Spring Boot**: This is the industry standard.
 You must master Dependency Injection (IoC), Spring MVC, and Spring Security.
-* RESTful APIs: Designing, building, and securing JSON-based web services.
+- **RESTful APIs**: Designing, building, and securing JSON-based web services.
-* ORM / Data Access: Hibernate and Spring Data JPA for mapping Java objects to database tables.
+- **ORM / Data Access**: Hibernate and Spring Data JPA for mapping Java objects to database tables.
 [1, 2, 3, 4, 7]

 ## 💾 Databases & Infrastructure

-* Relational Databases (SQL): Writing complex queries, indexing, and optimization in PostgreSQL, MySQL, or Oracle.
+- **Relational Databases (SQL)**: Writing complex queries, indexing, and optimization in PostgreSQL, MySQL, or Oracle.
-* NoSQL (Optional but highly valued): Basic knowledge of MongoDB or Redis (for caching).
+- **NoSQL (Optional but highly valued)**: Basic knowledge of MongoDB or Redis (for caching).
-* Build Tools & Devops: Mastery of Maven or Gradle, along with Git for version control.
+- **Build Tools & Devops**: Mastery of Maven or Gradle, along with Git for version control.
 Understanding Docker containerization is also standard practice.
 [1, 2, 4, 8, 9, 10]

 ------------------------------